 In this study, results from measurements of size-resolved fluxes of accumulation mode particles over the Amazon rain forest are presented.
-The measured particles have diameters between 0.25 and 2.5 μm.
-Particles larger than 0.25 μm only makes up a minor fraction of the total aerosol number population in the Amazon boundary layer, but their size makes them efficient as cloud condensation nuclei (CCN).
+The measured particles have diameters between 0.25 and 2.5 μ m.
+Particles larger than 0.25 μ m only makes up a minor fraction of the total aerosol number population in the Amazon boundary layer, but their size make them efficient as cloud condensation nuclei (CCN).
 The primary goal of this study is to investigate the number source of primary biogenic aerosol particles in different particle diameter intervals.
-Additionally, triggering mechanisms of the biogenic aerosol emission and diurnal variations in both flux and concentration are investigated.
+In addition, triggering mechanisms of biogenic aerosol emission and diurnal variations in both flux and concentration are investigated.
+Finally, dry deposition is analyzed for those particle size ranges that are dominated by deposition fluxes.

 Most data to be presented have been measured during the wet season when biogenic sources are expected to dominate the aerosol population within the atmospheric boundary layer.
 Additionally, data from measurements during a shorter period in the dry season is used as a comparison to the wet season data.
 This Brazilian-Swedish project AMAFLUX (Amazonian Biosphere-Atmosphere Aerosol Fluxes in view of their potential control of cloud properties and climate) was carried out as a part of the larger international project LBA (The Large Scale Biosphere Atmosphere Experiment in Amazonia).